QEpiphany/LLM4SBR/README.md

 # LLM4SBR
-Intents Alignment Framework for LLM enhanced Recommendation: A Session Behavior Perspective
+"Intents Alignment Framework for LLM enhanced Recommendation: A Session Behavior Perspective"

 We will release the complete version of the code publicly after the paper is accepted.
 Stay tuned!